 Judaic Studies at Posnack School

-Welcome to the David Posnack Jewish Day School.
+Welcome to Posnack Jewish Day School.
 For over 45 years Posnack School has been educating Jewish students, K-12, that reside in the greater South Florida area.
 We are proud that our graduates have gone on to be active Jewish leaders at various colleges, universities, and post-high school programs as well as members of Jewish communities throughout the United States.

 Our inspiring Judaic program begins in our elementary division.
 There our students are introduced at an early age to love our Jewish way of life, its celebrations, traditions, laws and customs.
 This education is both formal and informal.
 Specific grade level activities are planned to celebrate the development of the child’s growing Jewish identity.
 Tefilah is a daily part of the Lower School program even when our student activities may be off campus.
 Prayers and songs are constantly added to the tefilah curriculum.
 Music and visual arts are also a valuable tool use by our Lower School to instill “ruach” into the Judaic program.
 Our 5th grade culminates in a sleep-over Shabbaton on campus.